-The legal basis for this PSA is point (a) of Article 5(2) and Article 7(2) of the CEF.
+The legal basis for this PSA is Article 5(2)(a) and 7(2) of the CEF.

-Indicative timeframe for launching the procurement procedure Multiple award of specific contracts under Framework Service Contract 2016 Q1 of 2016 EUR 1.150.000 on 2016 appropriations, 2017 Q1 of 2017 EUR 1.150.000 on 2017 appropriations 2018 Q1 of 2018 EUR1.150.000 on 2018 appropriations 2019 Q1 of 2019 EUR 1.150.000 on 2019 appropriations 2020 Q1 of 2020 EUR 1.150.000 on 2020 appropriations Nb of contracts: 10 Comments: multiple contracts under Framework Service Contract EUR 1,000,000 on 2014 appropriations covering multiple service contracts with duration 2015-until Q1 of 2016
+2017 Q1 of 2017 EUR 1.150.000 on 2017 appropriations 2018 Q1 of 2018 EUR1.150.000 on 2018 appropriations 2019 Q1 of 2019 EUR 1.150.000 on 2019 appropriations 2020 Q1 of 2020 EUR 1.150.000 on 2020 appropriations Nb of contracts: multiple contracts under Framework Service Contract 10 Comments: EUR 1,000,000 on 2014 appropriations covering multiple service contracts with duration 2015-until Q1 of 2016

-Modelling system for Union and Neighbouring countires- integration of the modelling into TENTEC
+Modelling system for EU and Neighbouring countires- integration of the modelling into TENTEC

-The development of Union transport and transport infrastructure policies needs to be supported by robust quantitative analysis, providing a comprehensive and consistent picture of the European transport sector and its evolution while at the same time giving due consideration to the transport network.
+The development of EU transport and transport infrastructure policies needs to be supported by robust quantitative analysis, providing a comprehensive and consistent picture of the European transport sector and its evolution while at the same time giving due consideration to the transport network.

-The new transport network model (financed under Horizon 2020 and not from the CEF) shall cover all modes of transport for passenger and freight, with focus on trans-European trajectories and nodes of European/international importance.
-It shall cover the core and comprehensive TEN-T networks and aspects related to trip generation, trip distribution, mode choice and trip assignment.
+The new transport network model (financed under Horizon 2020 and not from the CEF) will cover all modes of transport for passenger and freight, with focus on trans-European trajectories and nodes of European/international importance.
+It will cover the core and comprehensive TEN-T networks and aspects related to trip generation, trip distribution, mode choice and trip assignment.